giakou4/Computer-Architecture/Lab3/README.md

 If the 40W CPU takes advantages of all these, while to 5W CPU does not, the battery of the 40W CPU may last longer.

+In order to have a specific asnwer, we would need the run-time of the simulated programs that would run on the CPU.
+This could be a combination of gem5 output and PcPAT.

 ### [1.3] Xeon vs ARM-9

 We run Xeon and ARM9 2GHz in McPAT.